Elected as a Chancellor of the Academy of American Poets in 2012, Jane Hirshfield is one of the most important voices in American literature today.

 She is the author of seven collections of poetry, including Come, Thief (2011); After (shortlisted for England’s T.S.
 Eliot Prize and named a “best book of 2006” by the Washington Post, the San Francisco Chronicle, and the London Financial Times); and Given Sugar, Given Salt (a finalist for the 2001 National Book Critics Circle Award).
 As befits a Visiting Author to Stuart in its 50th anniversary year, among her other published works is an important anthology titled Women in Praise of the Sacred: 43 Centuries of Spiritual Poetry by Women.

-Hirshfield’s first poem was published in 1973, shortly after she graduated from Princeton University as a member of the first graduating class to include women.
+Hirshfield’s first poem was published in 1973, shortly after she graduated from Princeton University as a member of the first freshman class to admit women.
 In the years that followed, she has received many of the highest honors in her field.

 About the Visiting Author Program